Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Squamous cells are flattened, while columnar cells are cuboidal.

 Answer is A: The names of the cells contain a description of their shape: either flat or like columns.
-Simple refers to a single layer of cells.
+Simple refers to a single layer of cells. - Which of the following is NOT an example of a cell?

 A. Macrophages